-Because of these reasons, it’s wise to search for flights at as many different airports as you can.
+Because of these reasons, it’s wise to search for flights at as many different airports as possible.
 Don’t limit yourself to a single airport on either end of your journey if you want to find the best deal.

-You may have to drive a bit for your departure or to your final destination once you land, but this can save you hundreds – and in some cases – thousands of dollars.
+You may have to drive a bit for your departure or to your final destination once you land, but this can save you hundreds – and sometimes thousands of dollars.

 With this in mind, you should always search multiple airports at once on travel search engines when it’s an option.
-Most of these websites, including Google Flights and Momondo among others, have the option to search nearby airports on both ends of your journey built right in.
+Most of these websites, including Google Flights and Momondo, have the option to search nearby airports on both ends of your journey built right in.

 Take advantage of this feature whenever possible.
 You may not depart or arrive from or at your first choice airports, but you can save a bundle.